apache/drill/_docs/sql-reference/sql-conditional-expressions/010-case-expression.md

 ## Usage Notes
 Drill processes the CASE expression as follows:

-1. Evaluates the Boolean expression in each WHEN clause until finding one that returns true.
-If none returns true, Drill executes the ELSE statement(s).
-If ELSE is not present, an exception occurs
+1. Evaluates the Boolean expression in each WHEN clause that returns true, or falls through to the ELSE statement for each WHEN clause that returns false.If ELSE is not present and a WHEN clause returns false, an exception occurs.
-2. Executes the statements in the WHEN clause that return true.
+2. Executes each statement in the WHEN clause that returns true or executes each ELSE statement for a WHEN clause that returns false.
 3. Exits the CASE statement.

 ## Example